Art of Therapist Aid

 Therapist Aid in Challenging Anxious Thoughts

 Identifying anxious thoughts is the first step towards challenging them.
-These thoughts often come as automatic negative thoughts (ANTs), which are spontaneous and often uncontrollable thoughts that occur in response to a trigger.
+These thoughts often appear as automatic negative thoughts (ANTs).
+They are quick and usually uncontrollable thoughts that happen after a trigger.
 These thoughts often contain cognitive distortions, are usually negative, and can increase feelings of anxiety.

 Another effective way to identify anxious thoughts is by journaling.
-Writing down thoughts and feelings can provide insight into patterns and triggers, making it easier to identify and challenge these thoughts.
+Writing down your thoughts and feelings can help you see patterns and triggers.
+This makes it easier to identify and challenge those thoughts.
 A therapist’s aid can be instrumental in this process, providing guidance and support along the way.

 Strategies for Challenging Negative Thoughts